Table of Contents

 One common problem that most blogging beginners face is plagiarism.
 Often when you follow other blogs, you subconsciously follow their writing patterns and lose the originality.
 If you feel you are just paraphrasing, stop right there!

 Take a break and get back to it with a fresh perspective.
 It’s always quality vs. quantity.

 5. Building an SEO-friendly article

-Research, observe, and add – this should be the mantra when writing the article!
+Research, observe, and add – this should be the mantra when starting a blog!

 Marketers usually conduct heavy SEO research using tools like Google Keyword Planner, SEMRush, and Uber Suggest.
 But is it indispensable?

 Well, the goal is to make the article user-friendly.
 And you don’t necessarily need paid tools for this.
 Here’s how you can make your article SEO-friendly without an in-depth understanding of SEO or splurging on tools:

 - Research competitor’s article: See the words they use in the headers and search them in Google to see if they appear in suggestions.

 - Google Trends: Go to Google Trends and search your topic.
 Trends and breakout topics will appear at the bottom.
 You can include those queries in your article to make it more user-friendly.